-4.2.4 Actions may be proposed as a result of the open space study and the resultant Council actions.
+4.2.4 Actions may be proposed as a result of the Open Space in New Development Study (2019) and the Open Space Policy Plan (expected 2020) and the resultant Council actions.

-Actions may be proposed as a result of the open space study and the resultant Council actions.
+4.2.5 Actions may be proposed as a result of the Open Space in New Development Study (2019) and the Open Space Policy Plan (expected 2020) and the resultant Council actions.